bernotieno/ascii-art-web-stylize/README.md

 ## Introduction

-ASCII Art Web provides a simple web interface to convert input text into ASCII art using different banner styles such as 'standard', 'shadow', and 'thinkertoy'.
+ASCII Art Web Stylize provides a simple web interface to convert input text into ASCII art using different banner styles such as 'standard', 'shadow', and 'thinkertoy'.
 The project utilizes Go's HTTP package to handle requests and templates for rendering HTML responses.
+The web page is maintained and styled using css.

 ## Features